MV Selendang Ayu: Rescue

 Two HH-60J Jayhawk helicopters had been sent from Coast Guard Air Station Kodiak to Cold Bay to rescue Selendang Ayu's crew, if necessary.
 At 14:00 on 8 December, the first of these helicopters began to winch nine of the ship's crew from the deck and, 50 minutes later, began to lower them to the deck of Alex Haley while the second Jayhawk began to pick up nine more crew members and transferred them ashore.

 This left seven senior officers and one deck cadet on board the ship, which had now managed to lower its starboard anchor.
 Work on the engine continued but the ship ran aground at 17:05.
 One of the Jayhawks returned to evacuate the remaining crew and, by 18:15, only the master and a Coast Guard rescue swimmer were still to be lifted off the ship.
 A rogue wave broke over the ship's bow and the helicopter was engulfed in spray.
 Its engines flamed out from water ingestion and the helicopter crashed into the sea and sank.
 Alex Haley's HH-65B Dolphin was airborne and was able to rescue the three members of the Jayhawk's crew but only one of the seven members of the ship's crew.

 There was no sign of the remaining six men so the Dolphin took the rescued crew ashore.
 At 19:15, Selendang Ayu broke in two; the master and the Coast Guard swimmer were safely recovered at 20:35.

-The crew of the Dolphin helicopter, CGNR 6513, were later awarded the Distinguished Flying Cross for their actions.
+Two crewmembers of the Dolphin helicopter, CGNR 6513, were decorated for their actions in this rescue: AST3 Aaron Bean with the Meritorious Service Medal and AMT3 Gregory Gibbons with the Distinguished Flying Cross.
 The Coast Guard searched unsuccessfully for the remaining crew until their efforts were called off on 10 December.

 Impact

 The ship had been carrying a significant amount of fuel, so there were fears that Selendang Ayu could create the worst Alaskan oil spill since Exxon Valdez.
 One tank containing 40131 USgal of fuel ruptured when the ship broke apart.
-It is estimated that 424000 USgal of heavy bunker C fuel oil and 18000 USgal of diesel fuel was on board when she grounded.
+It is estimated that 424000 USgal of heavy bunker C fuel oil and 18000 USgal of diesel fuel were on board when she grounded.
 Ultimately, 350000 USgal of bunker oil and diesel spilled, which is about 2.9% of the volume of crude oil spilled from Exxon Valdez.
-The crew had transferred the fuel internal tanks when the ship foundered, and heaters were turned off so that the fuel would thicken in the cold waters.
+The crew had transferred the fuel to internal tanks when the ship foundered, and heaters were turned off so that the fuel would thicken in the cold waters.
 However, environmental officials estimate that up to 1.28 million liters of thick fuel oil (338000 USgal) leaked from the freighter.

 The carcasses of over 1,600 birds and 6 sea otters were recovered from beaches along the western shore of Unalaska Island after the spill.